-There is little doubt that Israeli prime minister Benjamin Netanyahu will win reelection on Tuesday but what coalition of parties should rule the Jewish state remains uncertain.
+There is little doubt Israeli prime minister Benjamin Netanyahu will win reelection on Tuesday, but what coalition of parties should rule the Jewish state remains unclear.

-Both centrists are also more in favor of austerity measures and liberal economic policies than the orthodox who fear that spending cuts will reduce state stipends for their religious institutions.
+The centrists are also more in favor of austerity and liberal economic reform than the Orthodox parties, who fear that spending cuts will reduce state stipends for their religious institutions.

 Israel’s government deficit rose to 4.2 percent of gross domestic product last year.